 These grants are intended more for home modifications than for durable medical equipment.
 However, there is not always a clear distinction between the two.
 Improvements made to a bathroom, for example, often blur the lines between what is medical equipment and what is a home modification.
 Are the grab bars that are installed in a shower considered to be medical equipment or part of the home modification?
 Read more about the SAH, SHA and HISA Grants

-, provide cash assistance to those veterans that meet the income limits.
-This financial assistance can be used towards any purpose the veteran chooses including the purchase of durable medical equipment and supplies not otherwise provided.
+provides a monthly payment added to the veteran’s monthly pension payment.
+This financial assistance can be used toward any purpose the veteran chooses, including the purchase of durable medical equipment and supplies not otherwise provided.